- Competitive Analysis

 Your parents probably drilled this into your head as a kid, and it’s a good lesson to learn if you want a lead-churning website.
 While mobile menus are great on mobile devices, they’re less so on a desktop.
 Users need text links to help navigate and understand the options they have.
 By hiding them you’re losing opportunities to get your user further down your experience funnel.

-8. Your website does not have links and buttons big enough to click.
+8. Your website has links and buttons that Aren’t big enough to click.

 Have you ever tried to click around on a mobile website, but every button you clicked was so small that the page you ended up on was pretty much a crapshoot?
 Buttons and links are so often created as small clickable “mouse” friendly links and buttons not meant for human fingers.
 With mobile traffic on the rise at over 60 percent, these links and buttons need to have enough space and size where they are easy to tap and navigate to the desired action or page.